SpaceNomadLearning/BlackjackGame/docs/Simplified-Blackjack.md

 #### End-game winner (non-instant-win)

-- The players/dealer that haven’t lost and are the closest to 21
+- The players/dealer that haven't lost and are the closest to 21

 ### The dealer

 - Acts exactly like any other player with the following exceptions
     - Has a fixed risk aversion of 4 (will always stop at 17)
-    - Doesn’t lose if he/she goes over 21: in the end-game winner scenario, a dealer with a hand of 22 will win against a player with a hand of 18.
+    - Doesn't lose if he/she goes over 21: in the end-game winner scenario, a dealer with a hand of 22 will win against a player with a hand of 18.

 ### Program requirements

 - The program is a simulation: it takes no user input and outputs the result into a file
-- Write each player’sand the dealer’s final hand into a file and specifies who won
+- Write each player'sand the dealer's final hand into a file and specifies who won